benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-5.1.2.functions-arguments-and-scope.md

 addAllArgs(1,2,5,7,9, -1, 0 -49, 75);
 ```

+## Function Scope

+What is function scope?
+Basically it is:
+- The parent function, in which the called function has been declared
+- The window, or global scope, if the function has been declared as a top level function
+- We will go over scope in a touch more detail below

 ### Scope and closure

-The scope and context of a function are two important concepts that sound similar, but are quite different.
+The scope and context of a function are two important concepts that sound similar,
+but are slightly different.
 Lets talk about scope, we will save context for next week.
 Here is a basic outline of scope:

 - Scope is the variable access of a function
   - it looks upward.  a function has access to: